Skip to main content

 • gameplay

-• “This game has more story than Altdeus at about 20 hours to get the first ending versus about 15 hours to get all the endings in Altdeus.
-It features more interactivity by combining visual novel style cutscenes with crime solving along the lines of Phoenix Wright.
-It has time-leaping mechanics and memory diving to alter the past, and it presents a tangled web of a story that you unravel with the help of a virtual red thread board!”
+• “This game has more story than Altdeus, taking about 20 hours to reach the first ending compared to about 15 hours for all endings in Altdeus.
+It features more interactivity by combining visual novel style cutscenes with crime-solving elements similar to Phoenix Wright.
+The game includes time-leaping mechanics and memory diving to alter the past, creating a tangled web of a story that you unravel with the help of a virtual red thread board.”

 • “Gameplay-wise, it's more or less a visual novel like Ace Attorney with a little bit more action built in.
 Some people either hate it or love it; there's no in-between.”